 I grew up in an alcoholic family-my father and mother.
-By the time I was born in 1952, my mother was in recovery.
-She stopped using and drinking about a year before I was born, so I had the good fortune of having one very strong woman in recovery in my life from the moment I was born.
-There were intergenerational problems with addiction on both sides of my family, but particularly on my mother's side.
+By the time I was born in 1952, my mother was in recovery. stopped using and drinking about a year before I was born, so I had the good fortune of having one very strong woman in recovery in my life from the moment I was born.
+There intergenerational problems addiction on both sides of my family, but particularly on my mother's side.
 All of her siblings grew up in the early part of the 1900s and lived through World War II and all of the disruption in the culture during that era.
-They all went to boarding school, both my grandmother and my mother.
-My grandmother went to Carlisle Indian Boarding School in Pennsylvania in 1886.
+They all went to boarding school, both my grandmother mother. and my Mγ Carlisle Indian grandmother went to Boarding School in Pennsylvania in 1886.
 She was one of the first classes there, and my mother went to the Mount Pleasant Indian Boarding School in Mount Pleasant, Michigan.